praneybehl/licensario-rest-protocol/rest-api.md

     PUT $BASE_URL

 * **Description**: Ensure that an External User exists.
-If it doesn't it will be created.
+If it doesn''t it will be created.
 * **Parameters**:
     * *email*: email of the External User.
 * **Example**: